csc-training/summerschool/exercise-instructions.md

 ### OpenMP (threading with CPUs)

-Pure OpenMP (as well as serial) programs can also be compiled with the `mpif90`, `mpicxx`, and `mpicc` wrapper commands.
+Pure OpenMP (as well as serial) programs can also be compiled with the `CC`, `cc`, and `ftn` wrapper commands.
 OpenMP is enabled with the `-fopenmp` flag:
 ```
-mpif90 -o my_exe test.f90 -fopenmp
+CC -o my_exe test.cpp -fopenmp
 ```
 or
 ```
-mpicxx -o my_exe test.cpp -fopenmp
+cc -o my_exe test.c -fopenmp
 ```
 or
 ```
-mpicc -o my_exe test.c -fopenmp
+ftn -o my_exe test.f90 -fopenmp
 ```

 When code uses also MPI, the wrapper commands include automatically all the flags needed for